cyberbotics/webots-doc/reference/keyboard.md

 `wb_keyboard_enable()` function.
 The `ms` parameter is expressed in milliseconds, and defines how frequently readings are updated.
 The provided `ms` argument specifies the sensor's sampling period.
-Note that the first key will be available only after the sampling period has expired.
+Note that the first key will be available only after the first sampling period elapsed.
 After that, values can be read by calling the `wb_keyboard_get_key()` function repeatedly until this function returns -1.
 The returned value, if non-negative, is a key code corresponding to a key currently pressed.
 If no